Barkerville Historic Town (Barkerville Historic Town (Chris Harris/All Canada Photos)

 Hudson's Hope, British Columbia

-Come experience a guided, underground tour that takes you right into the heart of the dam.
+Visitors can still come enjoy some exhibits and the gift shop in our temporary Visitor Centre & join us for a guided, underground tour that takes you right into the heart of the dam.
 It's an amazing experience that should not be missed.

 5983 Hwy 33